-6.5.7.1 Appraisal Order Request
+6.5.7.2 Appraisal Order Request

-To order a surplus parcel appraisal, the region has the option of hiring a contracted fee appraiser, using regional appraisal staff, or using a statewide appraisal staff.
+To order a surplus parcel appraisal, the region has the option of hiring a contracted fee appraiser, using regional appraisal staff, or using a statewide appraiser.
 The appraisal request must be submitted in writing.
-Completing the Appraisal Order Request - Surplus Parcel (RE1046) is considered easiest and a best practice.
-This form helps to define the appraisal problem, and provides a convenient checklist of information to be provided to the appraiser.
-The region will provide the appraiser (at a minimum) the following information:
+Regions should request the services of both the appraiser and review appraiser at the same time if both are required.
+This will assist in selecting the appropriate staff for the assignment.
+A meeting (can be via conference call) is required with the appraiser, reviewer and regional property manager before appraisal work begins.
+Completing the Appraisal Order Request - Surplus Parcel (RE1046) is required.
+This form helps to define the appraisal problem and provides a convenient checklist of information to be provided to the appraiser.